rvega1204/spring-boot-dream-shops/README.md

 # Dream Shops

-This project is an e-commerce application built with Java 21, Spring Boot, and MySQL.
+This project is an e-commerce application(back end) built with Java 21, Spring Boot, and MySQL.
+You can use Postman to test the endpoints.

 ## Technologies Used